Cleveland Clinic logo

 Vaginal Ring

 A vaginal ring is a small, flexible ring worn inside your vagina for birth control.
-It releases the hormones estrogen and progestin through your vaginal lining to prevent pregnancy.
-It’s worn for three weeks and then removed for one week.
+It releases estrogen and progestin to prevent pregnancy.
+They’re worn for three weeks and removed for one week.

-A vaginal ring is a thin, flexible ring inserted into the vagina.
+A vaginal ring is a thin, flexible ring inserted into your vagina.
 It contains hormones to prevent pregnancy.

 Advertisement